Profile: Jane Perkins

 From Brooches to Portraits

-I wrote my degree thesis on Art and Design from Recycled Materials.
-While researching this, I came across religious festival headdresses from Ecuador, which were decorated with a bizarre mixture of found objects: broken jewellery, shells, dolls, light bulbs, coins etc. I loved them!
-In 2005, these became the inspiration for my final year work.
-I started making hand-stitched brooches from old jewellery, plastic toys, coins, shells and other found objects.
-Some of the brooches were mounted on beach debris or driftwood to become a piece of art for the wall.
-I also made ‘memory brooches' from clients' own collected bits and pieces; odd earrings, broken jewellery or childhood treasures which could no longer be used but which the owner could not bear to throw away.
+I started making hand-stitched brooches from adding found objects to antique braid.
+Some were mounted on beach debris or driftwood to become a piece of art for the wall.
+I also made ‘memory brooches’ from clients’ own collected items; odd earrings, broken jewellery or childhood treasures which could no longer be used but which the owner could not bear to throw away.

-In my current body of work, Plastic Classics, (from 2010) Old Masters are given a contemporary twist.
-The 3D nature of Van Gogh's thickly applied paint which he squirted straight from the tube, lends itself to interpretation using found materials.
-Van Gogh painted 17 different versions of his Sunflowers in varying compositions and with different coloured backgrounds.
-I have made several versions of Sunflowers and Mona Lisa – each one is unique, according to the materials found at the time.
+The 3D nature of Van Gogh’s thickly applied paint which he squirted straight from the tube, lends itself perfectly to interpretation using found materials.
+Van Gogh painted 17 different versions of his famous Sunflowers.
+I have made several versions of the more popular ‘Classics’ - each one is unique, according to the materials found at the time.

 Some frequently asked questions